miguelmoreba/tddkata/README.md

 - If a single number (always as a string) is passed, return the value
 - There should be three delimiters supported: "," "//" and "\n"
 - Negative numbers are not allowed (maybe throw an exception)
-- Numbers bigger than 1000 should be ignored (e.g. 2 + 1001 shoudl return 2)
+- Numbers bigger than 1000 should be ignored (e.g. 2 + 1001 should return 2)

 Extensions: